 In 2017 her first two solo exhibitions in Sofia take place, followed by three painting qualifications as an ARC finalist in 2018, concretely stating her public professional status.

 Consequently, she has the long longed chance to begin studies along her favorite contemporary painter Roberto Ferri in May, after which a scholarship from the Art renewal Center is awarded to her, right before starting to teach in Angel Academy of Art Florence.
 2019 presents a very important milestone for her, being awarded with the ARC Staff award, and multiplying her mentions in several magazines and publications.

-My goal as an artist is to build up on what we’ve learned from the past, so we can create to our fullest potential now.
-This applies to several aspects.
+My goal as an artist is to build up on what we’ve learned from the past, so we can create within our fullest potential, during the present.
+This applies to several aspects in life.

-As an oil painter I stand for mastering one’s crafts, meaning knowing your materials, the different ways to use them and the chemical reactions towards their surroundings.
-This resulting in producing high quality works, which will last in time.
+As an oil painter I stand for mastering one’s crafts, meaning to know your materials, the different ways to use them and the chemical reactions towards their surroundings.
+This results in producing high quality works, which will last in time.

-I use a lot of symbolism, both old (accumulated throughout history) and new (emerged recently), to illustrate topics concerning one’s emotions towards life.
-By presenting my statement I strive to make the viewer better understand themselves: urging them to think about how they feel and what they stand for: discovering who they truly are.
+A lot of symbolism is used, whether old (accumulated throughout history) or new (emerged more recently), to illustrate topics concerning one’s emotions towards life.
+By presenting my statement I strive to make the viewer better understand themselves; urging them to think about how they feel and what they stand for; discovering who they truly are.

 Art is a tool to scratch beneath the surface and reach a deeper understanding of our existence.